tictactrip/documentation/docs/How-to-Guides/book-on-tictactrip/_get-order.md

 # Get an order

 As the booking is done asynchronously, you have to call this endpoint to know if the booking was successful or not.
-If the `orderStatus` is set to `SUCESSS`, then the booking went well.
+If the `orderStatus` is set to `SUCCESS`, then the booking went well.

 ```
 curl --location --request GET 'https://api.tictactrip.eu/booking/orders/fde73760a5354d18'